Estimation of functional diversity and species traits from ecological monitoring data: Analysis of Baltic Sea phytoplankton species

 \section{Analysis of Baltic Sea phytoplankton species}

 We now turn back to the phytoplankton monitoring dataset (Fig.~1).
 The data was collected in the Lithuanian coastal area of the Baltic Sea and spans a period from May to November for 23 years (1993-2015).
 In total it contains $730$ samples of the biomasses of $516$ species measured at different times and stations (see Fig.~\ref{fig1construction}A for examples).
 We analyze the Baltic data using the same procedure that we applied to the simulation results.
-A projection of the reconstructed trait using the first reconstructed traits is shown in Fig.~\ref{fig1construction}C. While the diffusion map guarantees that these traits are the most important variables that characterize the species, it does not provide an interpretation of the corresponding traits.
+A projection of the trait space using the most important i-traits is shown in Fig.~\ref{fig1construction}C.

-We now explore the meaning of the reconstructed trait variables, using some additional data from the monitoring dataset.
-We consider four environmental variables that were recorded during sampling (day of year, water temperature, NO$_3^-$ concentration and PO$_4^-$).
-For each of the species we compute the mean environmental conditions at which it was observed.
-This is done by computing a weighted average of each environmental parameter where the biomass of the species under consideration is used as the statistical weight of the sample.
-Color coding the species in the reconstructed trait space (Fig.~\ref{fig3traits}) shows that the first reconstructed trait aligns well with NO$_3^-$ concentrations (Spearman correlation, $r_S=0.55$).
+Diffusion mapping does not provide a biological interpretation of the inferred traits.
+However, we can uncover such an interpretation for at least some of the traits by analyzing additional data.
+Here we discuss in particular four environmental variables that were recorded during sampling (day of year, water temperature, NO$_3^-$ concentration and PO$_4^-$).
+For each of the species we calculate the mean environmental conditions at which it was observed.
+This is done by computing a weighted average of each environmental parameter, where the biomass of the species under consideration is used as the statistical weight of the sample.
+Color coding the species in the reconstructed trait space (Fig.~\ref{fig3traits}) shows that the first i-trait aligns well with NO$_3^-$ concentrations (Spearman correlation, $r_S=0.55$).
 We conclude that this trait represents adaptation to different levels of nutrient availability.

-The second reconstructed trait closely aligns with the temperature ($r_S=0.50$) and day of year ($r_S=0.43$), suggesting that this trait represents the growth strategy, separating early from late species.
-The third trait correlates with the PO$_4^-$ concentrations ($r_S=0.45$).
+We note that the alignment of the i-trait with NO$_3^-$ is a purely statistical finiding, which doesn't necessarily imply any causal link.
+The interpretation as adaptation to different levels of nutrient availability must therefore be treated as a working hypothesis (cf.~Fig.~16).
+Similarly i-trait 2 closely aligns with the temperature ($r_S=0.50$) and day of year ($r_S=0.43$), suggesting that this trait represents the growth strategy, separating early from late species.
+The third i-trait correlates with the PO$_4^-$ concentrations ($r_S=0.45$).